apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>List of ShardingSpec used to define components with a sharding topology structure that make up a cluster.
+<p>List of ShardingSpec which is used to define components with a sharding topology structure that make up a cluster.
 ShardingSpecs and ComponentSpecs cannot both be empty at the same time.</p>
 </td>
 </tr>